IRDG2OI/geoenrich/README.md

 # Package description

 GeoEnrich provides functionalities to enrich georeferenced events (such as species occurrences) with environmental data from satellites or models.
 Users can specify a geographic or temporal buffer to include data in the neighbourhood of occurrences into their analyses.
+Two main outputs are available: the full multidimensional data array, and a simple summary of the variable on the requested area.

+Sea surface temperature, chlorophyll, and 40 other environmental variables are available natively, and others can easily be added by the user.
 This package is intended for large numbers of occurrences: local storage is implemented to avoid redundant requests to remote servers.
-All downloaded environmental data are stored locally in netCDF files and can be retrieved as a summary csv file, multidimensional numpy arrays, or exported as png images.

-Sea surface temperature, chlorophyll, and 40 other environmental variables are available natively, and others can easily be added by the user.

 The package provides functions to retrieve occurrence data directly from GBIF, or open a custom dataset from any source.
 Arbitrary areas defined by the user can also be enriched.